mozilla-releng/balrog/docs/source/contribute.rst

 Running Tests
 -------------

-It is good idea to run all test to see if balrog is running properly.
+It is a good idea to run all tests to see if Balrog is running properly.

-To excuting  all tests, run
+To excute all tests, run
 ::

     $ ./run-tests.sh